-Limited-time offer.
-The Citi® / AAdvantage® Executive World Elite™ MasterCard®, from our partner Citi, is their premium American Airlines co-branded card and the sign-up bonus has been bumped up for a limited-time.
-The highlights:
+The Citi® / AAdvantage® Executive World Elite™ Mastercard®, from our partner Citi, is their premium American Airlines co-branded card and comes with the current highlights:

 - Admirals Club® membership for you with guest privileges*

-- 10,000 Elite Qualifying Miles from American Airlines after $40,000 spent in purchases each calendar year*
+- Earn 10,000 AAdvantage Elite Qualifying Miles (EQMs) after you spend $40,000 in purchases within the year*

 - No Foreign Transaction Fees on purchases*

-The secondary reason to get this card is for the American Airlines elite qualifying miles.
+The second special feature on this card is for the American Airlines elite qualifying miles if you know you can generate the required $40,000 in spending in a calendar year.
 I’ve given up status chasing for the time being, but if you’re an elite on American, you probably already know the value of accumulating these type of miles.
-10,000 “butt-in-seat” flight miles is like going from Honolulu to Los Angeles, roundtrip, twice.
-Valuable if you can generate the required $40,000 in spending in a calendar year.
+10,000 elite qualifying flight miles is like going from Honolulu to Los Angeles, roundtrip, twice.

 If you fly on American but neither of the two bolded reasons above are attractive to you, I would look into the Citi ThankYou Prestige card instead.
-There are no elite qualifying miles and you need to have a American Airlines boarding pass to gain club lounge access, but it also offers a variety of alternative perks that are more easily redeemed like $800 towards any American airfare plus another $250 in airfare credit on any carrier.
-Definitely compare the two offers first before picking one or the other.
+(This is how I’ve been checking out all the Admiral lounges.)
+There are no elite qualifying miles and you need to have a American Airlines boarding pass to gain club lounge access, but it also offers a variety of alternative perks.